-2.2 Serial Data (SDA)
+2.3 Serial Data (SDA)

-SDA is a bidirectional pin used to transfer addresses and data into and out of the device.
-Since it is an opendrain terminal, the SDA bus requires a pull-up resistor to Vcc (typical 10 k Ω for 100 kHz, 2 k Ω for 400 kHz).
+This is a bidirectional pin used to transfer addresses and data into and data out of the device.
+It is an opendrain terminal, therefore, the SDA bus requires a pull-up resistor to Vcc (typical 10 k Ω for 100 kHz, 2 k Ω for 400 kHz and 1 MHz).

-For normal data transfer, SDA is allowed to change only during SCL low.
+For normal data transfer SDA is allowed to change only during SCL low.
 Changes during SCL high are reserved for indicating the Start and Stop conditions.

-2.3 Serial Clock (SCL)
+2.4 Serial Clock (SCL)

-The SCL input is used to synchronize the data transfer from and to the device.
+This input is used to synchronize the data transfer from and to the device.

-2.4 Write-Protect (WP)
+2.5 Write-Protect (WP)

 This pin must be connected to either Vss or Vcc.
 If tied to Vss, write operations are enabled.
-If tied to Vcc, write operations are inhibited for upper 1/4 of the array (1800h-1FFFh), but read operations are not affected.
+If tied to Vcc, write operations are inhibited but read operations are not affected.